a-li-sa/employee-tracker-cli/README.md

 ## Description

 This command line application makes it easy for non-developers to view and interact with information stored in their database.
+The user can easily view and manage the departments, roles, and employees in their company.

 ### User Story